-Advantages/disadvantages of the CHURCH approach - SPF- ı İ 1 Advantages/disadvantages of the DISCIPLE SHIP approach So far we have assumed that Christians are to salt and light in the world if we are all so busy Hence a third idea: the KINGDOM approach. faces the challenge.
-This starts with the Great Commission and Advantages/disadvantages of the KINGDO VI approach
+Advantages/disadvantages of the CHURCH approach

+Advantages/disadvantages of the DISCIPLESHIP approach

+So far we have assumed that Christians are to work in the Church.
+But how can we be salt and light in the world if we are all so busy inside the safety of the Church?

+Hence a third idea: the KINGDOM approach.
+This starts with the Great Commission and faces the challenge.

+Advantages/disadvantages of the KINGDOM approach

+See Article A43 on the website, Every member on active service, part 2 for these three ways of thinking.